 base_address = address of the first element in the array.

-W = Word size means a number of bytes occupied by each element of an Array.
+w(Size of element) = Word size means a number of bytes occupied by each element of an Array.

-M = Number of rows in the array.
+m = Number of rows in the array.

 Note: Array Index starts from 0.